polar-computing/AerosolDelta/README.md

 Scientific data set (SDS) or bands are:

--  standby - Kimberly sent email to data developer to check on SDSs.
+-  standby - Kimberly sent email on 7/7/16 to data developer to check on SDSs.

 **MODIS, Aqua, Collection 6, 8-day surface reflectance raster data**, to be collected coinciding with season or year corresponding to aerosol data.
 To learn more and access data: [LPDAAC website data ordering]
 (https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/myd09a1)